TransmissionZero/Win16-Example-Application/Readme.md

 in an application which crashes, so it may be possible to fix this by changing the compiler options.
 It runs fine under Windows 3.0 in Standard Mode and 386 Enhanced Mode.

+The Open Watcom build of the application has optimisations switched off.
+With optimisations, the application crashes on startup.

 If you have any other problems or questions, please ensure you have read this readme file and the